 – 1 tsp, crushed red pepper flakes

-7. Heat 1/3 cup extra-virgin oil in your Perfect Pot over medium heat.
-Add the chopped veggies with 2 tsp. salt and cook, stirring occasionally, until vegetables are softened but not browned, 8–10 minutes.
+3. Sauté the veggies: Heat 1/3 cup extra-virgin oil in a large pot or Dutch oven over medium heat.
+Add the onions, carrots, celery, and garlic with some salt and cook, stirring occasionally, until vegetables are softened but not browned, 8–10 minutes.

-16. Ladle stew into bowls, drizzle each generously with olive oil and grate lots of Parmesan over.
+8. Serve: Ladle stew into bowls, drizzle each generously with olive oil and grate lots of Parmesan on top.